Fladbury: Church of St John the Baptist

-The church of St John the Baptist in Fladbury is located in the village centre.
+The church of St John the Baptist in Fladbury is a Grade 1 listed church in the village centre.
 It has been a site of Christian worship since monks settled here in 691AD when Ethelred, King of Mercia, made a grant of land to Oftfor the then Bishop of Worcester.
 The monks later moved on to found the monastery that became Evesham Abbey.
-No trace of the early Saxon building remains, and the present building dates from the 12th century, with only the base of the tower dating back to Norman times.
-The church was rebuilt in 1340 with significant restorations taking place during Victorian times.
-The tower has a ring of eight bells which were rehung on a new frame in 1991.
-The famous statesman, Sir John Throckmorton of Throckmorton Manor, Knt., (d.
-12 April 1445) was interred in a large altar tomb in Fladbury Church.
+There was possibly a church at Fladbury in 1086, as there was then a priest there.
+On 14 May 1448, Eleanor, wife of Sir John Throckmorton and her son, Thomas, obtained licence to found the parish church.
+Sir John Throckmorton of Throckmorton Manor, Knt., (d.
+12 April 1445) was later interred in a large altar tomb in Fladbury Church.